odaialazzeh/JS-capstone-project/README.md

 # 📖 JS-capstone-project <a name="about-project"></a>

-**JS-capstone-project**  is about building own web application based on an external API.
-Data is preserved thanks to the external API service.
+**JS-capstone-project**  is about building a web application based on an external API.
+Data is preserved from the external API service.

 # 👁‍🗨 Preview
 ## Homepage: